Information and Rules

 Members of SERA have also begun to place some interesting Sistema non evaluation and research material on the site.
-I have allowed the archive to grow with this additional material by recently adding a separate folder for this material, which varies from annual reports, symposia agendas to recorded interviews with Maestro Abreu.
+I have allowed the archive to grow with this additional material by adding a folder for this material (Folder 8.
+Archive of Sistema non Evaluation/Research writing), which varies from annual reports and symposia to recorded interviews with Maestro Abreu.

 2. WHO IS SERA FOR?

 SERA is for anyone who wants access to Sistema related evaluation and research work, and/or who wants to place their own or other people’s work onto an open space online.
 You may want to see what research is and has been going on, access a particular document, submit a document for access by other people, including thoughts about research and evaluation.
-The accent is on an open network where thought can be given to the increasing demand for high quality data relating to El Sistema and Sistema inspired programmes.
-Interestingly the networks members vary from assistants and students to CEOs and Sistema Directors.
+This is an open network where thought can be given to the increasing demand for high quality data relating to El Sistema and Sistema-inspired programmes.

-To access SERA you need to have a gmail e mail account and to e mail me (Marshall Marcus) at firstname.lastname@example.org for an invitation.
+To access SERA you may need to have a gmail e mail account, and you should e mail me at email@example.com for an invitation, explaining why you would like access.
 When you receive the invitation click on the link.
 Should be that simple.
 In time there may be other ways to access the drive.

-1. When you become a new member you agree to make sure that you have read, understood and agree to any duties in this Q&A, and that you agree to read any Q&A updates as they are issued.
+1. When you become a new member you agree to make sure that you have read, understood and agree to any duties in this Information and Rules document, and that you agree to read any Information and Rules updates as they are issued.

 2. When you become a new member please make sure you have filled in your details in the Users database.
 Anyone not registering here may have their access revoked.
-If you are an editing member you undertake to fill in your details on the SERA database in Folder 0., and if your are a read only member you undertake to provide your details (name, relevant positions, organisations you have positions with, and a contact e mail), AND to update these details when necessary.
+If you are an editing member you undertake to fill in your details on the SERA database in Folder 0., and if your are a read only member you undertake to provide your details by e mail (name, relevant positions, organisations you have positions with, and a contact e mail), AND to update, or send information on updating, these details when necessary.

 THANK YOU for respecting these few rules.

-2. You agree to only place relevant work, and only in the appropriate folder, wherever possible prefacing the title with the date of publication (if published), or the date of creation, or initiation of the the work or idea (if not published).
+Wherever possible it is also recommended preface the title with the date of publication (if published), or the date of creation, or initiation of the work or idea (if not published).